jamie-nevin5/Assignment-3/README.md

 The data provider does not give details on the formulas used to create the column however according to the columns provided, it looks like he used data/time operation,

 How is the data validated to ensure consistency?​
-The data was cleaned throughly, as visalize by creating a couple graphs to visualize the data.
+The data was cleaned throughly, and visalized by creating a couple graphs with the data.

 What are the definitions for the column names?
-Include all columns in your dataset.​ job_title- the name of the job that is in data science experience_level- how experienced the job is employment_type- how many hours the job is (full-time/part-time)
+Include all columns in your dataset.​

+job_title- the name of the job that is in data science experience_level- how experienced the job is employment_type- how many hours the job is (full-time/part-time)